KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-slamfm-playing-now by ngnijland](https://github.com/ngnijland/MMM-slamfm-playing-now)

+1. Recommendation: Found `uses: actions/checkout@v2` in file `nodejs.yml`: Replace it with v4.
-1. Typo: Found `Magic Mirror` in file `MMM-slamfm-playing-now.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-slamfm-playing-now.js`: Replace it with `MagicMirror²`.
-2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
+4. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
-4. Recommendation: Replace eslintrc by new flat config.
+5. Recommendation: Replace eslintrc by new flat config.
-5. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-SleeperNFL by jackmeyer](https://github.com/jackmeyer/MMM-SleeperNFL)